robotix/2020.robotix.in/_events/conquest.markdown

 #### Problem Statement

-Build an image processing robot that can collect resources like food, wood, stone and gold from the arena while avoiding different obstacles.
+Build an image processing robot that can collect resources like food and wood from the arena while avoiding different obstacles.
 The video feed of the arena will be given by an overhead camera.

 #### Rules